katrinaroco/lbyec2b_project/README.md

 1. Choose city from the presented choices (Manila, Makati, Quezon)
 2. Program will ask if user will register patient info
 3. Program will ask for patient's info
-  - for ONE patient only
+  - for ONE patient pa lang
 4. Program will present patient's info (without chosen hospital pa)
 5. End

 **To do:**
-1. csv file
-2. user will be able to choose a hospital
+1. user will be able to choose a hospital
-3. user will be able to input N records (patient's info)
+2. user will be able to input N records (patient's info)
-4. show patient's chosen hospital at the end of the program
+3. show patient's chosen hospital at the end of the program

 **optional:**
 1. make it more complicated (??) idk if ok na itong code natin huhu maybe it's too /simple/ for sir's standards chz